dctr/talk-loan-pattern/README.md

 # Step 2

 - Promises
-- Using a higher order function for the loaner as well
+- Using an even higher order function for the loaner

 ---